phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 - de-duplicate the dataset

-2. Choose an available reference genome for the organism (ideally closed).
+2. Choose an available reference genome for the organism (ideally a closed/complete genome).

 3. Subdivide the population into closely related clonal groups using MASH followed by SNP analysis.